 ‘Really man, what is wrong with you, do you want to hear this story or not?’

-‘As I was saying hunting was forced upon us as a requirement, not just for food, which was sometimes provided for by our gains, but also for status, to be a gentleman.
+‘As I was saying hunting was forced upon us as a requirement and not just for food, which was sometimes provided for by our gains, but also for status.

 ‘I think a lot of us had fathers like that in one way or another.’ said George.

 ‘My brother and I shared the usual sibling rivalry, but the balance of favour always tipped toward him and even when I did upend my brother through some feat of victory it was inevitably hunting that mattered most with my father.